mobidata-bw/x2gbfs/README.md

 ### mikar (Fleetster)

-To generate the deer GBFS feed, you need to provide the following environment variables:
+To generate the mikar GBFS feed, you need to provide the following environment variables:

 * `MIKAR_API_URL=https://mikar.fleetster.de`
 * `MIKAR_USER=<your username>`